simon-lang/lens-panorama/README.md

 100% test coverage from day one because otherwise it'll never happen.

-shared templates with server side rendering (secondary priority)

-Localisation as first class feature from day 1
+Localisation as first class feature

 Process shift: move to GitHub issues for issue tracking, even if just internally.